-Our oceans cover 70% of our planet.
-They are the primary source of food and income for some 3.5 billion people around the world.
+Our ocean covers 70% of our planet.
+It is the primary source of food and income for some 3.5 billion people around the world.
 Yet our fisheries are being pushed to the brink.
-Almost 30% of fisheries are now considered overexploited and over 60% are fully exploited, yet unscrupulous criminals continue to pillage our oceans.
-They operate without licenses and in protected or reserved areas, use banned fishing gear, and target protected species.
-Operating outside of the law, they steal from the world’s poorest people, undermine global fish stocks and decimate ocean species.
+Almost 30% of fisheries are now considered overexploited and over 60% are fully exploited, yet unscrupulous criminals continue to pillage our ocean.
+They operate without licenses and in protected areas, use banned fishing gear, and target protected species.
+Operating outside of the law, they steal from the world’s poorest people, undermine global fish stocks and decimate ocean wildlife.

 Exposing and eradicating illegal fishing

-EJF is working to expose and eradicate illegal fishing and protect the coastal communities and wildlife that depend on our oceans.
+EJF is working to expose and eradicate illegal fishing and protect the coastal communities and wildlife that depend on our ocean.

 EJF calls for the introduction of mandatory IMO numbers, or alternative Unique Vessel Identifiers - similar to number plates for ships - and a global record to store these numbers.
 We also call on countries which issue flags (or licenses) to vessels to make their licensing lists publicly available.